inbo/fscc/README.md

 * If any next breakpoint(s) already exists: run the script from the last breakpoint onwards to update intermediate data forms.
 * If no further breakpoint(s) exist while a new breakpoint would be meaningful: create and name a new breakpoint, and run the script up to this breakpoint.
 * Save the updated intermediate data forms on Google Drive when needed.
+* Before committing and/or pushing any new or updated code: apply checklist
 * Regularly **commit** changes, including the new or updated intermediate data forms, using clear and concise commit messages (to describe the modifications made to the code and datasets), and **push** them to the remote GitHub repository.
 * *When edits on the branch are ready: create a pull request on GitHub to merge the branch with the main branch*
 * *Communicate with collaborators to inform them about any new breakpoint(s) and pull requests, and merge the adaptation into the main branch.*